polarityio/threatquotient/README.md

 * Enable updating Indicator Status and Score
 * View/Add/Edit Comments

+** Upgrading

+When upgrading this integration don't forget to make a copy of your `config/threatq.config.js` file so you can copy any settings over to the upgraded integration.

 ## Configuring Indicator Types

 The ThreatQ integration requires that you provide a mapping of indicator types to their respective indicator IDs in your